sophieggee/madamesuperstar.com/static/content/blog/2023-12-11-earth-rotating.md

 ***<p style="text-align: center;">November 11th: “I am also grateful that reading back on old journal entries gives me a sense of patience and generosity with myself.
 Somehow, compassionate pen pals.
 I want to hold her hand but when I go to grab it, I see that it’s occupied.
 She’s trying her hardest to hold it herself.
 She always will.”</p>***

 I’m happy to say that I am leaving this year with notes crammed into the margins.
-I experienced loss and heartbreak as any girl should, but I looked it all in the face, and I wrote about what I saw.
+I experienced loss and heartbreak as any girl should, but I looked it all in the face and I wrote about what I saw.
 All while the Earth rotated once more.